Automating SA Invoices: Shopify to Xero/Sage

 SARS (South African Revenue Service) has very specific requirements for what constitutes a legal tax invoice, especially if you are a VAT-registered business.
 You need the words "Tax Invoice," your VAT number, the customer’s address (if the order is over R500), and a clear breakdown of the 15% VAT.

 Many store owners spend their Monday mornings manually typing Shopify order data into Xero or Sage.
-This is a waste of time and a massive source of human error.
-Here is the "plumbing" you need to automate your tax-compliant invoicing.
+It's a waste of time and a big source of human error.
+Here's how to automate it so your invoices are SARS-compliant from the moment the order is placed.

 The SARS Invoicing Requirements (A Quick Checklist)